khushbu4066/LeetCode_SQL50_Solutions/README.md

 - Basic Joins
 - Basic Aggregate Functions
 - Sorting and grouping
+- Subqueries
 - Advanced Select and joins
-- Subqueries
-- Advanced String Functions / Regex / Clause
+- Advanced String Functions , Regex and Clause

-## Resources for SQL
+## SQL Resources
 Some of the resources I used in order to learn SQL are –
 - https://www.w3schools.com/sql/
 - https://www.tutorialspoint.com/sql/index.htm